 This tool may be useful for building self awareness and getting to know other people, which helps with team building.
 People very much like to feel understood and often relate to the outputs of personality models of this type, and feel valued and perhaps vindicated in being who they are when they read their personal reports.

-As with all such models, there’s not much evidence behind Jungian based personality outputs and it’s not really possible to group complex humans into simple categories like this.
+As with all such models, different people have different views about its value and validity.
 Given this, have fun with models like this, but take them with a pinch of salt.

 Our Podcast is a great way to learn more about hundreds of fascinating topics from around the world of work.